the-puzzler/Microbiome-Modelling/README.md

 # **Sus**agi Imposter Finding Microbiome Model

+## Overview

+Susagi is a microbiome modelling transformer model.
+The intention behind Susagi is to create an unsupervised model for understanding the ruels behind bacterial community composition.

+Susagi is trained by an 'imposter' objective.
+In this objective, the model must distinguish between bacterial DNA that belongs to a community, and that which doesn't.
+Through this objective Susagi learns community stable states that allows it to make temporal predictions.

-This repo contains a transformer-based microbiome representation model plus evaluation scripts for multiple downstream tasks.
+This repo contains links to models, links to data and evaluation scripts for multiple downstream tasks.

 ## Install with `uv`